 - Volume of interpreting services.

 - Any cancellation notice of less than 24 hours (or 1 business day) will be billed at least a 2 hour minimum.
+Cancellations made on the weekends do not count in the 24 hour window.
+For example if the appointment is for Monday at 9:00 AM, the organization would need to cancel on Friday before 9:00 AM in order to avoid being charged.

-- Should the interpreter travel outside of the Springfield area and the client does not show up for their appointment time, Associates in Sign Language may billed beyond the 2 hour minimum, depending on the travel time involved.
+- Should the interpreter travel outside of the Springfield area and the client does not show up for their appointment time, Associates in Sign Language may bill beyond the 2 hour minimum, depending on the travel time involved.

 - This cancellation charge will be assessed regardless of what caused the cancellation, including illness or inclement weather.